Everything you need to know about Apple TV+

 It also stars Steve Carell as the disgraced former anchor, a character reminiscent of fired NBC presenter Matt Lauer.

-A show hoping to lure younger viewers away from the clutches of Netflix is Dickinson, a vibrant half-hour drama about the American poet Emily Dickinson, which combines 19th-century period details with contemporary dialogue.
+A show hoping to lure younger viewers away from the clutches of Netflix is Dickinson, a vibrant half-hour drama about American poet Emily Dickinson, which combines 19th century period details with contemporary dialogue.

 Advertising